creativecreature/sturdyc/README.md

 func (a *OrderAPI) OrderStatus(ctx context.Context, ids []string, opts OrderOptions) (map[string]string, error) {
 	// We use the PermutedBatchKeyFn when an ID isn't enough to uniquely identify a
 	// record.
-The cache is going to store each id once per set of options.
-In a more
+The cache is going to store each id once per set of options. cacheKeyFn := a.PermutatedBatchKeyFn("key", opts)
-	// realistic scenario, the opts would be query params or arguments to a DB query. cacheKeyFn := a.PermutatedBatchKeyFn("key", opts)

 	// We'll create a fetchFn with a closure that captures the options.
 For this